serverless/serverless-google-cloudfunctions/MIGRATION_GUIDE.md

 ### Notices

-Both the methods have some pros and cons, but it would work at least .
+Both the methods have some pros and cons, see the details from here:

 1. If your functions are called by bucket or pubsub, the modification of the function name may not impact your business.